A Complete Overview of Positive Testing:

-Positive Testing is a testing type which verifies that the application under test is working for a positive set of inputs.
+Positive Testing is a testing type that verifies that the application under test is working for a positive set of inputs.

-In other words, positive testing is a testing that is performed within the boundaries and this testing checks that the product /application is behaving as per the specification document with a valid set of test data.
+In other words, positive testing is testing that is performed within the boundaries, and this testing checks that the product /application is behaving as per the specification document with a valid set of test data.

 Example 1: A web application has a form to fill in.

-For Example, consider a sign in page, the User should enter username, password and hit Submit.
+For Example, consider a sign-in page, the User should enter username, and password and hit Submit.
 When the user enters the correct username and password and hits the Submit button, the user should be navigated to the next page.

 Positive Testing Scenario:

-Example 2: Consider a Textbox which can accept only numbers.
+Example 2: Consider a Textbox that can accept only numbers.

 Positive Testing Scenario:

 Enter numbers and check that the input is accepted by the application under test.